cs3157/recitations/I-Debugging-GDB/gdb.md

 `fprintf(stderr, "foo complete\n");`.

 ## valgrind ##

 After compiler warnings, valgrind is the first tool you should turn to whenever you're dealing with possible memory problems.
 It analyzes your program **as it runs** for memory errors and leaks.

 Valgrind is very easy to use.
 All you do is call the program normally, but prepend `valgrind --leak-check=full` to the beginning.

-So if you were previously running `$ ./echo hello world`, now you'd run
+    $ ./twecho hello world # Without valgrind
-`$ valgrind --leak-check=full ./echo hello world`
+    $ valgrind --leak-check=full ./twecho hello world # With valgrind

 Your program runs completely normally, including letting you type in as you wish.
 At the end, whether your program crashed or exited normally, it prints out a status report, which reports two problems:

-1. **Memory Errors**.
+**Memory Errors**.
 These are illegal memory accesses, which may result in weird behavior, and crashes.
 If your program is crashing or acting up, identifying and fixing these are your second priority (number 1 is fixing compiler warnings).

 What are examples of this?
 The simplest one is to imagine you have an array, `int arr[10];`, and you try to set `arr[11] = 11;`.
 The compiler won't